PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    ~~~~~~~~~

 We can link to code objects by enclosing them in single back ticks.

-.. code-block:: rst

-   Here is a reference to `plasmapy.particles` that will write out the
-   full namespace when Sphinx generates the documentation and generates
-   the link.
-Only the word "Particle" will show up if we prepend a tilde
-   like in `~plasmapy.particles.particle_class.Particle`.

-This reST_ block will render as:

-   Here is a reference to `plasmapy.particles` that will write out the
-   full namespace when Sphinx generates the documentation and generates
-   the link.
-Only the word "Particle" will show up if we prepend a tilde
-   like in `~plasmapy.particles.particle_class.Particle`.

 This linking will work for Python_ commands as well as certain packages
 like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in
 the section on :ref:`external-references`.
+In-line code examples are
+enclosed in double back ticks.

+.. code-block:: rst

+   Here is a reference to `plasmapy.particles` that will show the full
+   namespace in the rendered documentation.

+   Only the word "Particle" will show up if a prepend a tilde like in
+   `~plasmapy.particles.particle_class.Particle`.

+   Here is some in-line code: ``import astropy.units as u``.

+This reST_ block will render as:

+   Here is a reference to `plasmapy.particles` that will show the full
+   namespace in the rendered documentation.

+   Only the word "Particle" will show up if a prepend a tilde like in
+   `~plasmapy.particles.particle_class.Particle`.

+   Here is some in-line code: ``import astropy.units as u``.

 Sphinx_ can format code blocks for Python_ and the Python_ console.